Friday, December 06, 2013

 Noah Ehrenberg - Human Springs Coach

 Noah joins MDC this Fall after several very successful years coaching in the MCDL.
 He brings a unique style to the pool deck and is quickly building a fan-base of divers and parents alike who love his approach to coaching.
-Noah spent several weeks last summer serving as an apprentice coach under National Trainign Center ches in Indianapolis as well as the top coaches at City of Midland, Texas.
-His enthusiasm and desire for improvement are infectious, and we are very happy to welcome him onto the staff.
+Noah spent several weeks last summer serving as an apprentice coach under National Training Center Coaches in Indianapolis as well as the top coaches at City of Midland, Texas.
+His enthusiasm and desire for improvement are infectious, and we love having him on the staff.
 You can find Noah coaching at Olney, MLK and KSAC.

 Contact Coach Noah at MDCEhrenberg@gmail.com.

-Tim Tolino recently completed his NCAA diving career at the University of Maryland, and is now a Human Springs Team coach at our Germantown facility.
+Tim Tolino recently completed his NCAA diving career at the University of Maryland, and is now a Human Springs and National Team coach at our Germantown facility.
 Tim does an extraordinary job of balancing enthusiasm, fun and high expectations.
 This combination has resulted in tremendous progress for the kids in his classes.
-Before joining University of Maryland Diving Team, Tim was a member of the Montgomery Dive Club and a trampolinist.
+Before joining University of Maryland Diving Team, Tim was a member of the Montgomery Dive Club and a trampolinist under the guidance of local diving hero John E. Smith.

 Contact Coach Tim at Ttolino@terpmail.umd.edu